floriankark/Simple-neural-network-from-scratch-with-just-numpy-and-math/README.md

 Most recent loss is 0.0011624983493338035
 ```

 That looks great, our loss is steadily going down, that means we approach some minima in our gradient descent.
+That is beacause batch gradient descent is great for convex or relatively smooth error manifolds.
+Here we move directly towards an optimum solution.

 ## Computing the accuracy